 At the last meeting of the humanitarian subgroup in Minsk, the parties agreed on the establishment of a mechanism for the release of persons who are on the list of prisoners to be exchanged and who wish not to cross the delimitation line.
 It was decided that relatives of the convicts together with representatives of the Security Service of Ukraine and with the participation of the Office of the Human Rights Ombudsman in Ukraine V. Lutkovskaya will conduct verification.

 “The Ukrainian side undertook to provide relatives of persons in custody with access documents necessary for crossing the delimitation line.
-In addition, the Security Service of Ukraine and representatives of the Ukrainian side in the Trilateral contact group undertook to guarantee the safety of participants of the verification procedure”, – said Daria Morozova.
+In addition, the Security Service of Ukraine and representatives of the Ukrainian side in the Contact Group undertook to guarantee the safety of participants of the verification procedure”, – said Daria Morozova.

 On the current week, the DPR Ombudsman’s Office was reported on three detained persons.